aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 Common choices for the key property include unique identifiers like ID or a combination of properties that uniquely identify an item.

 The key attribute in Aurelia repeaters specifies the property that uniquely identifies each collection item.
-By setting the key attribute, Aurelia can efficiently track changes, update the DOM, and preserve the element state when rendering dynamic lists.
+By setting the key attribute, Aurelia can track changes, update the DOM, and preserve the element state when rendering dynamic lists.

 Choose a property that provides unique and stable values for each item in the collection to ensure optimal performance and avoid unwanted side effects.